johanlunds/alloverse.github.io/protocol-reference/components.md

 Defines the physical location and orientation of the entity relative to its parent entity if it has one; otherwise relative to the world origo.
-[See coordinate-system.md](coordinate-system.md) for an extended description of how things are positioned and oriented in Alloverse.
+See [Coordinate System](coordinate-system) for an extended description of how things are positioned and oriented in Alloverse.

 ```